FernandoCiballero/weather_app/README.md

-# Wheather App / React
+# Wheather App / RoR React

-_Weather App made with React and consuming the OpenWeather API(https://openweathermap.org/)_
+_Weather App made with RoR and React and consuming the OpenWeather API(https://openweathermap.org/)_

 ## Starting 🚀